 Supreme Court Rule 730 provides for registration of group legal services plans.
 Plan registration does not signify approval of the plan.
 Rule 730(d) provides that neither the Commission nor the Administrator shall approve or disapprove of a plan for group legal services or render any legal opinion regarding any plan.
 No registration fee is charged.

 The Clerk’s office coordinates the annual registration of group legal service plans.
 The Clerk maintains the plan filings and an index for all registered group legal services plans.
 The plan registration year begins on July 1 and continues through June 30 of the following year.
 The Clerk mails renewal registration forms in May of each year.
-Questions regarding registration or how to obtain copies of any plan filing should be addressed to the Clerk’s Office at (312) 565-2600, by email at ARDCClerksDepartment@iardc.org, by facsimile to (312) 565-1806, or by postal mail to: Clerk, Attorney Registration and Disciplinary Commission, 130 East Randolph Drive, Suite 800, Chicago, Illinois 60601.
+Questions regarding registration or how to obtain copies of any plan filing should be directed to the Clerk’s Office by telephone at (312) 565-2600, by email to ARDCClerksDepartment@iardc.org, or by postal mail to: Clerk, Attorney Registration and Disciplinary Commission, 130 East Randolph Drive, Suite 1500, Chicago, Illinois 60601.